 How low does blue fescue (Festuca glauca) grow?
 Well, not as low as closely sheared turf grass.
-Actually, some fescues are grown as lawns, like the clumping red fescue.
+Actually, some fescues are grown as lawns such as the clumping red fescue.
 To add more confusion, turf fescues are classified as tall fescues, the seeds of which were brought to the United States from Europe in the early 19th century.

 But in the world of ornamental grasses, fescues are considered low-growers and are often used as edgings, borders, and ground covers.
 Popular ornamental fescues include:

 Mexican Feather Grass

 You might have noticed Mexican feather grass (Nassella tenuissima or Stipa tenuissima) showing up in gardens and in areas all over town.
 Mexican feather grass is even grown on green roofs.
 The seeds are at the very tips of the featherlike "blades"—the stuff that blows in even the most gentle of winds.
 And it spreads.
 It can show up all over the yard, in sidewalk cracks, and down the street in neighbors' yards.

-Mexican feather grass survives in dry conditions, can be cut back—and it thrives.
+Mexican feather grass survives in dry conditions and can be cut back—and it thrives.
 Some native plant organizations consider it invasive.
 If you can contain it, this grass is still quite lovely, especially when it blows in the wind.